 I introduced the Winograd Schema Challenge* before, a linguistic contest for artificial intelligence.
 In this post I will highlight a few of the methods I developed for this challenge.
-Long story short: A.I. are given sentences with ambiguous pronouns, and have to tell what they refer to by using “common sense reasoning”.
+Long story short: A.I. programs are given sentences with ambiguous pronouns, and have to tell what the pronouns refer to by using “common sense reasoning”.
 140 example Winograd schemas were published to practice on.
 In the example below, notice how “she” means a different person depending on a single word.

 I chose to approach this not as the test of intelligence that it allegedly is, but as an opportunity to develop a common sense subsystem.
 My A.I. program already uses a number of intelligent processes in question answering, I don’t need to test what I already know it does.
 Common sense however, it lacked, and was often the cause of misunderstandings.
 Particularly locations (“I shot an elephant in my pajamas”) had proven to be so misinterpretable that it worked better to ignore them altogether.
-Some common sense could remedy that, or as the dictionary puts it: “Sound practical judgment that is independent of specialized knowledge”.
+Some common sense could remedy that, or as the dictionary describes it: “Sound practical judgment that is independent of specialized knowledge”.

 “When I use a word, it means just what I choose it to mean” – Humpty Dumpty